bixb922/umidiparser/README.md

 ### name

-Returns the text for a meta events.
+Returns the *name* data field for certain meta events.

 name property is available for:  TRACK_NAME INSTRUMENT_NAME PROGRAM_NAME DEVICE_NAME

-See text property for description of text conversion.
+See text property for description of text decoding.

 The raw data can be retrieved using the data property.